Frequently Asked Questions

 What will my schedule be like?

 All interns work five days a week and have two days off.
-Communications, Development, and Development Services interns typically work Monday through Friday with weekends off.
-Education and Shelter interns’ days off, however, may not fall on Saturday and Sunday; your flexibility is appreciated.
+Office interns typically work Monday through Friday with weekends off.
+Visitor Program and Shelter interns’ days off, however, may not fall on Saturday and Sunday; your flexibility is appreciated.
 Intern schedules and hours will vary depending on department.

 What is the housing like?

-Interns working at our three shelters are provided with on-site housing.
+Interns working at our sanctuaries are provided with on-site housing.
 Each intern house has multiple bedrooms, a living room, a kitchen, and a bathroom, all shared by the interns.
 The houses are fully furnished, and each intern has a bed, dresser, and closet space for his or her personal use during the internship.
 The houses are also equipped with a washer and dryer, dishes, pots and pans, a microwave, a blender, a food processor, a TV, a DVD player, cleaning supplies, and laundry soap.
 Interns are required to share household cleaning chores and keep community areas clean for the comfort of everyone living together.
 Regretfully, we cannot accommodate companion animals.
+No housing is available for Los Angeles office internships.

 Will I learn how to medicate the animals during my internship?
 (Shelter interns) As an intern you may have opportunities to observe healthcare procedures, but interns are never trained to medicate or perform healthcare treatments on the animals.
 Each sanctuary has a staff of caregivers who perform those tasks.